lynx-json/jsua-lynx/README.md

 * `lynxSetRevealView` - sets the view that represents the reveal action of a view
 * `lynxConnectOptions` - connects an input view that has options with its source of options (if found)
 * `lynxDisconnectOptions` - disconnects an input view from its source of options (if connected)
+* `lynxGetInputView` - gets the input view for an options view
+* `lynxGetOptionsView` - gets the options view for an input view
 * `lynxSetEmbeddedView` - sets both the view and the value (Blob) for a content view
 * `lynxGetFocusableView` - optional function to get the element from a view that is an appropriate focus target (i.e., an input control)